broxeph/burlap/docs/tests.md

 ## Using tox

-The preferred way to run tests is to use `tox <https://tox.readthedocs.org/en/latest/>`_.
+The preferred way to run tests is to use [tox](https://tox.readthedocs.org/en/latest/).
 It will take care of everything and run the tests on all supported Python versions (each in its own virtualenv) and all target operating systems :